 Today’s restrictive General Liability Insurance climate requires creativity when working with new construction developments.
-Southern Colorado Insurance Center has the knowledge and experience to quote any construction project under a Wrap policy and would love to assist Independent Agents with their new construction leads.
+Southern Colorado Insurance Center has the knowledge and experience to quote any construction project under a Wrap policy or OCIP (Owner Controlled Insurance Program) and would love to assist Independent Agents with their new construction leads.

-Our carriers are recognized as industry leaders nationally multifamily projects are highly desired - most subcontractors have multifamily exclusions
+Our carriers are recognized as industry leaders nationally multifamily projects are highly desired - most subcontractors have multifamily exclusions.

 One defense representation in the event of a loss - “all for one and one for all coverage” - Everyone obtains coverage, but importantly all parties have one carrier representing them at me of loss.
 At me of claim, it is very common to have “Shotgun Lawsuits” in Colorado.
 Several parties can be named as Defendants even if they had no contribution to the alleged defect.
 (We’ve seen interior trim contractors named in suits where there was a concrete/foundation issue).
 Under that traditional GL model, each party is representing themselves and their interests (potentially se ling at high amounts) only which can significantly drive up the cost and length of the suit.
-Under a WRAP, one insurer represents all and, in theory, could make the claim process quicker and less costly.
+Under an OCIP, one insurer represents all and, in theory, could make the claim process quicker and less costly.

 Common goals shared by all subs – cooperative risk management, safety, and quality work.
-Since all parties are insured through a WRAP, there is an intrinsic bene t to all parties working more collaboratively towards quality work and safety.
+Since all parties are insured through a WRAP, there is an intrinsic benefit to all parties working more collaboratively towards quality work and safety.
 All have skin in the game under the same policy, so quality workmanship standards by all are hopefully met.